AIDC-AI/Parrot/README.md

 ```

 ## 📰 What's New
+- [08/21] 🔥 We have supported our multilingual MLLM **Parrot** in [VLMEvalKit](https://github.com/open-compass/VLMEvalKit), now you can evaluate Parrot easily.
+Welcome to have a try!
 - [08/20] 🔥 We have supported **MMMB and Multilingual MMBench** in [VLMEvalKit](https://github.com/open-compass/VLMEvalKit), now you can use the name `MMMB` and `MTL_MMBench_DEV` to obtain the results of 6 langs at the a time.
 Welcome to have a try!
 - [08/02] 🔥 We release the [code](https://github.com/AIDC-AI/Parrot), inhouse multilingual [dataset](https://huggingface.co/datasets/AIDC-AI/Parrot-dataset/tree/main/sharegpt_4v), benchmark [MMMB](https://huggingface.co/datasets/AIDC-AI/Parrot-dataset/tree/main/mmmb), and [model](https://huggingface.co/AIDC-AI/Parrot-7B), welcome to have a try!
 - [06/05] 🔥 Parrot is coming!
 We release the [paper](https://arxiv.org/abs/2406.02539)!